lidofinance/docs/docs/integrations/aave/specification.md

 Default aToken implements the ERC20 interface but has two specific methods:

 - `scaledBalanceOf(user)` - Returns the **scaled balance** of user as a `uint256`.
-The scaled balance is the balance of the underlying asset of the user (amount deposited), divided by the current liquidity index at the moment of the update. $scaledBalance = amountDeposited/currentLiquidityIndex$
+The scaled balance is the balance of the underlying token of the user (amount deposited), divided by the current liquidity index at the moment of the update. $scaledBalance = amountDeposited/currentLiquidityIndex$
   This essentially 'marks' when a user has deposited in the reserve pool and can be used to calculate the user's current compounded aToken balance.
   Example: - User A deposits 1000 DAI at the liquidity index of 1.1 - User B deposits another amount into the same pool - The liquidity index is now 1.2 - Therefore to calculate User A's current compounded aToken balance, the reverse operation should be performed: $aTokenBalance = scaledBalance*currentLiquidityIndex$